OCTACHRON Manual

 Moves steps of this track on the X axis.

-Clear Row
+Clear Track

 Deletes all steps set on this track.